-Due to the Town's success in preserving almost 400 acres over the past 15 years, management of these properties is now one of the most pressing needs for the Town of Harwich.
-Only two town-owned areas, Thompson's Field and Muddy Creek, currently have a management plan.
-With over 2400 acres under the custody of 7 different entities, management will play an important role in achieving resource protection and community needs.
-The efforts of town organizations like the Conservation Commission, Trails Committee, and Real Estate and Open Space Committee as well as private organization like the Harwich Conservation Trust and other volunteers will be coordinated to help develop and execute land management plans.
+With over 2400 acres under the custody of 7 different entities, management will continue to play an important role in achieving resource protection and community needs.
+The efforts of town organizations like the Conservation Commission, Trails Committee, and Real Estate and Open Space Committee as well as private organizations like the Harwich Conservation Trust and other volunteers will be coordinated to help develop and execute land management plans.
 Plans will help not only to enhance access to these public spaces, but also to protect from misuse, invasive species and other forms of degradation.